-In 2014 Easter Sunday falls on 20 April, relatively late in the spring season.
+In 2021 Easter Sunday falls on 4 April.
 It’s a great time to get some early summer sun in the Mediterranean.
-If you want to catch the last of the snow in the Alps, you will probably need to go for a high-altitude resort.
+If you want to catch the last of the snow in the Alps, you will need to go for a high-altitude resort.

 Easter in the Mediterranean

 The beginning of the summer season is one of the best times to be in the Mediterranean: the resorts are not so crowded, you can expect lots of sunshine, but not too much humidity, the countryside is lush and green and the locals are pleased to see the first arrivals of the tourist season.
 Not only that, but the weather at home is often still pretty miserable.